matthewbowling123/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment really helped me remember how CPython works.
 It was a litlle challenging at first but after a bit of tinkering I figured it out.

+## Launchpad countdown with LEDs

+### description
+for this assignment I was asked to expand on the previous countdown assignment by having a red LED blink whenever the value of the countdown decreased.
+I was also asked to have a green LED turn on when the countdown finished.

+### Evidence
 ## Onshape_Assignment_Template

 ### Assignment Description